My Dinner

 Instructions

-• Preheat the oven to 180°C or 356°F
+• Preheat the oven to 180°C / 356°F.

 • Add the yoghurt, poppy seeds and cinnamon and lemon zest to the bowl.
 Whisk the ingredients until you achieve a smooth batter.

-• Bake the cake for about 50 minutes.
-Oven times may vary.
-To check if the cake is done, poke a toothpick into the middle of the cake.
-If it comes out clean your cake is done.
-Remove the cake from the oven and let it cool before adding the icing.
+• Pour the batter into a greased springform pan and bake for around 50 minutes.
+Oven times may vary - check by inserting a toothpick into the centre of the cake.
+If it comes out clean, your cake is done.

 Lemon Icing Glaze